whintzen/Burger/README.md

 I want to be able to allow users to input the names of burgers they especially like, and make those choices available So that a user can select what burger they want to eat.

-## Instructions
+## Set up Instructions
-Design a Hamburger database schema containing a Hamburgers table:
+* Design a Hamburger database schema containing a Hamburgers table:
-   * Create the `hamburgers_db`.
+   * Create the `hamburger_db`.
-   * Switch to or use the `hamburgers_db`.
+   * Switch to or use the `hamburger_db`.
    * Create a `hamburgers` table with these fields:
      * **id**: an auto incrementing int that serves as the primary key.
      * **burger_name**: a string.
      * **devoured**: a boolean.

-## How the Process Works

-3. Still in the `db` folder, create a `seeds.sql` file.
-In this file, write insert queries to populate the `burgers` table with at least three entries.

-4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line
+* Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

-5. Now you're going to run these SQL files.
+* Now you're going to run these SQL files.

    * Make sure you're in the `db` folder of your app.